wamp-proto/wamp-proto/spec/README.md

 *FIXME*

  1. Should we use `topic|uri` or `subscription|id` in `Arguments`?
+      - Since we need to be able to get history for pattern-based subscriptions as well, a subscription|id makes more sense: create pattern-based subscription, then get the event history for this.
+      - The only restriction then is that we may not get event history without a current subscription covering the events.
+This is a minor inconvenience at worst.
  2. Can `wamp.topic.history.after` be implemented (efficiently) at all?
  3. How does that interact with pattern-based subscriptions?
+ 4. The same question as with the subscriber lists applies where: to stay within our separation of roles, we need a broker + a separate peer which implements the callee role.
+Here we do not have a mechanism to get the history from the broker.

 ## Remote Procedure Calls